TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/DefinitionLists.rst

 Sphinx already comes with standard textroles 'emphasis' and 'strong'. 'aspect' and 'sep' inherit their properties and are further specialized.

-Example 3: Nicely styled though labels interfere
+Example 3: Nicely Styled Though Labels Interfere
 ------------------------------------------------

 Let's say you want to place labels in front of each definition list